 It was so nice to be able to walk around the city taking photos, without people getting in the way.

 Paris is where I first saw street art.
 I can remember thinking how progressive it was that they allowed it.

 The Marais and Beaubourg are my favourite parts of town for a street art trail.
-I always get super excited when I discover a new Clet Abraham street sign, or a Gregos face peering at me.
+I always get super excited when I discover a new Clet Abraham street sign, or a Gregos pulling faces at me.

 You can work up quite an appetite on a Paris street art hunt, so it’s fortunate that the city has many options when it comes to elevenses.

 We bolstered our flagging energy levels in Place des Vosges (Paris’s prettiest square) with almond croissants, mille-feuille and coffee – absolutely heavenly.

 We stuck with modern art and visited the Pompidou Centre after polishing off our sweet treats.